bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 Click "Expunge" to completely destroy the VM.
 The VM will not be available for recovering anymore.

 .. figure:: _static/VMs_DestroyExpunge.png

-..
-If the virtual machine has disks, the system will ask you in a dialogue window if these disks should be deleted.
+When deleting a virtual machine, if the machine has data disks attached, the system will ask you in a dialogue window whether these disks should be deleted.
 Confirm your intention to delete them clicking "Yes".
 Click "No" to cancel the disk deleting.

-- Reset password - Allows a user to change the password for VM (available for started VMs only an in case the VM requires a password).
+- Reset password - Allows a user to change the password for VM (available for started VMs only in case a VM requires a password).
 The VM will be rebooted if you reset the password.

 .. figure:: _static/VMs_ResetPassDialogue.png